caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/intro/index.rst.txt

 Users will not have to touch anything but the configuration file.
 They can check what has happened through a variety of data products, including images, diagnostic plots and log files.
-A list of all Caracal data products is available at the :ref:`products` section of this manual.
+A list of all CARACal data products is available at the :ref:`products` section of this manual.

 In the rest of this Introduction we give the complete list and a brief description of each worker.
 A more comprehensive